Interface Advanced¶

-This chapter introduces more in-depth automation APIs that you can use to perform various detailed operations.
-This chapter contains a lot of content.
-If this is your first time, we recommend that you patiently read through each section.
+This chapter introduces more advanced automation interfaces.
+You can perform various detailed operations using these interfaces.
+This chapter contains a lot of content; if you are a first-time reader, we recommend that you patiently go through each section.

 Tip

-You may already have some understanding of this from the basic knowledge or previous sections.
-You need to find the relevant element through a selector before you can operate on it.
-You should also have seen where to get the selector parameters.
-The following introductions will revolve around this element.
-You can see the relevant information for the "同意" (Agree) element on the right side of this image.
+You may have already learned about it in the basics or earlier sections.
+You need to find the relevant element using a selector before you can operate.
+You should also have seen where to obtain selector parameters.
+The following introduction will revolve around this element.
+On the right side of this image, you can see information about the "Agree" element.

 Attention

-For the element above, we generally get it by text.
-The condition for using text is that there is no other element on the current interface with the text "同意".
-This is the simplest method.
-Alternatively, you can use resourceId, but you need to be aware that resourceId here does not represent a unique ID; it represents a resource ID, and an interface may contain many elements with the same resource ID.
-Others like packageName, checkable, etc., are generally not commonly used, but if text, resourceId, description, etc., are not available, you can try using these fields.
-We can get this element in the following ways.
+For the above element, we generally obtain it through text.
+The condition for using text is that no other element in the current interface also has text "Agree", this is the simplest method.
+You can also choose resourceId, but note that resourceId here does not represent a unique ID; it represents a resource ID, and an interface may contain many elements with the same resource ID.
+Other fields like packageName, checkable, etc. are not commonly used, but if text, resourceId, description, etc. are absent, you can try these fields.
+We can obtain this element through the following ways.

 element = d(text="同意")